-There's no clear reason why some people develop BPD.
-More women are diagnosed with BPD than men, but it can affect people of all genders and backgrounds.
-However, most researchers think that BPD is caused by a combination of factors, such as:
+There's no clear reason why some people experience difficulties associated with BPD.
+More women are given this diagnosis than men, but it can affect people of all genders and backgrounds.

-It's not clear what causes BPD, but if you get this diagnosis you're more likely than most people to have had very difficult or traumatic experiences growing up, such as:
+If you get this diagnosis you're more likely than most people to have had difficult or traumatic experiences growing up, such as:

-If you had difficult childhood experiences like these, you might have developed certain beliefs about how people think and how relationships work, and developed certain strategies for coping, which aren't helpful in your adult life.
-You might also still be struggling with feelings of anger, fear or sadness.
+If you had difficult childhood experiences like these they may have caused you to develop particular coping strategies, or beliefs about yourself and other people, which might become less helpful in time and cause you distress.
+You might also be struggling with feelings of anger, fear or sadness.

 You might also experience BPD without having any history of traumatic or stressful life events, or you might have had other types of difficult experiences.

 "Because I don't have so many memories or examples of healthy emotional behaviour or relationships I feel totally at sea dealing with these things myself.
 So when I get let down, it just reinforces my belief that the world is full of bad people who won't be kind to you – like my parents weren't kind to me."